CBT, Compulsory Basic Training

-Our Compulsory Basic Training (CBT) course is a one day course (upto 12 hours over two days for our Long CBT) which teaches you the basics of bike control and road craft.
+Our Compulsory Basic Training (CBT) course is a one day course which teaches you the basics of bike control and road craft.

 It is the starting point for any rider whether they wish to ride on L plates or wish to gain a full motorcycle licence.

 If you are aged 16 you can ride up to a 50cc, if you are aged 17 or over you can ride up to a 125cc.
 Normal learner restrictions apply, you can't go on a motorway, you can't carry a pillion passenger and you must display full size L Plates front and rear.

 In short, if you want to ride a motorcycle then you need a CBT pass from ProScot riding school!